 The Grande Prairie & District Chamber of Commerce acts as a unified voice for business of all sizes and interests.
-Active locally, provincially and nationally, the Chamber is a truly independent advocacy organization.
-Our Chamber also partners in the highly-respected advocacy efforts of the Alberta and Canadian Chambers of Commerce to monitor pending legislation and regulation, and act on behalf of business to ensure the development and promotion of activities that ensure the Grande Prairie region's business community's continued growth and prosperity.
+Our Chamber partners in the highly-respected advocacy and policy efforts of the Alberta and Canadian Chambers of Commerce to monitor pending legislation and regulation, and act on behalf of our Members to ensure the development and promotion of activities that ensure the Grande Prairie region's business community's growth and prosperity.
 The Chamber also offers our Members networking, promotional, and educational opportunities as well as optional value added benefits.
 Contact our office for more information.

 The history of the Chamber closely parallels the development of its municipalities.
 The Grande Prairie Board of Trade and Chamber of Commerce was incorporated in 1915, just one year after the village itself was incorporated.
 This was before there were any roads or trains into the Peace Country, and the only means of access into the area, for people and supplies, was through via Pioneer Trail.

 The purpose of the Board of Trade was to promote the Grande Prairie district as an excellent place to live, farm, do business and develop resources.
 The issues of the day were based in the need for improved roads and highways; affordable and adequate rail freight service; airports and commercial airlines; agricultural and economic policies; the education system; services such as water and sewer, telephone, radio and television; resource and industrial development; and support for the business community.